dariodev/themelia/readme.txt

 **Locations:**

 -	**Primary** Placed in the top header.
 For the Main site navigation.
--	**Footer - (social menu)** Placed in the right footer.
+-	**Footer - (optionally social menu)** Placed in the right footer.
 You can use it as a regular menu or as a Social Links menu.
-If you add custom links to your social networks, the menu items will be presented with coresponding icon (isons are provided by Ionicons icon font).
-Textual part of the link will be visually hidden, but still available for screen readers.
+Inputting a custom link to your social profile the menu item will automatically display an icon for that social network (icons are provided by Ionicons icon font).
+To hide textual part of the link and display only the icon, add "icon-only" class to each menu item.
+If you add "icon-only" class, text will be visually hidden, but still available for screen readers.

 ### Widgets